Chaitanya-Rongali/e-canteen-app/README.md

 - Modal contains  Item Name, Price, and two buttons that are Submit button  and Cancel button.
 - Added a button for each item to remove it from the section .
 - Display the number of items in  each section header .
+- Display  Welcome Screen that determines the userʼs role User or Admin.
+- Based on the selected role, navigate the user to the corresponding Login Screen.
+- If the user or admin is new, use  Register Screen to register before logging in.

 ##  Tech Stack: